Velektron/oreilly2020/Innovation Traps/notes.md

 ## Innovation Traps
 - Focusing too much on the solution without fully understanding the problem.
     - Ask questions, many many questions.
 How does the problem we are trying to solve affect them?
-    - How to get buy in from your dependencies ?
+    - How to get buy in from your management ?
     - Make use of open protocols
     - Use flexible technology stack and architecture
-- Overengineering
+- Over-engineering
     - Clean code and architecture to make sure it will be easy to evolves.
     - Build to scale from the start
 - Do not keep your project as surprise